A road trip from Paris to Switzerland via the Bresse region? Mais oui, bien sûr!

 The high-end poulet de Bresse is considered to be a top breed of chicken.
 It has an appellation d’origine contrôlée (AOC), a type of certification which means there are strict government guidelines for its origin and quality of life regarding living space, food and use of antibiotics.

-We were very impressed to see how much space they have to roam around.
-And we only saw one of the fields!
+We are very impressed to see how much space they have to roam around.
+And we only see one of the fields!
 The chickens not only have a lot of space, they are well-cared for and healthy.
 With our first mission accomplished we set off towards Switzerland with the refrigerated chickens close to the air conditioning in the car.

 A little tip on keeping the chicken: it lasts longer if it’s still in one piece, contrary to chicken fillet bought from the supermarket, which will not last more than four days in the fridge.

-Then it was time for the chicken party!
-Cédric cooked both chickens in the oven with garlic, shallots and fresh herbs and believe me, it was sublime!
+Then it is time for the chicken party!
+Cédric cooked both chickens in the oven with garlic, shallots and fresh herbs and believe me, it is sublime!
 Mission Bresse chicken from farm to table: accomplished.
 Bon appétit!